SE Habla Espanol

 Property Crimes Defined in Florida

 Property crimes are usually distinguished from violent crimes that involve the threat of force or actual force in order to accomplish the taking of property.
-The most common type of property crimes involving violence include robbery.
+The most common type of property crime involving violence is robbery.
 Robbery is basically theft by use of force or threat of force.

 Different Types of Property Crimes in Florida